Culture and Society in Traditional Korea (PG)

 Scope and syllabus

-- Political structure and institutions
+- Political culture and institutional structure

-- The Confucian worldview
+- Religion and the Confucian worldview

 - Social status and gender